 Repeat these commands for every weekday, for example,

 You must have Oracle Clusterware installed and configured before you can use Oracle Database QoS Management.
-The cluster administrator must create server pools to be used by policy-managed Oracle RAC databases.
+The cluster administrator should create server pools to be used to deploy policy-managed Oracle RAC databases.
+Administrator-managed Oracle RAC databases use only the Generic server pool.

 When you first configure Oracle Database QoS Management and create the initial Policy Set, you specify which server pools should be managed by Oracle Database QoS Management and which should only be monitored.
 If you select a server pool to be managed by Oracle Database QoS Management, then Oracle Database QoS Management monitors the resources used by all the Performance Classes that run in that server pool.
 If a Performance Class is not satisfying its Performance Objective, then Oracle Database QoS Management can recommend moving servers between server pools to provide additional resources where needed.